 {% endarchiveList %}

-Sometimes, we might need to perform some simple calculations based on existing data (such as the number of page views of an article, the price of a product) and dynamically display the adjusted results.
-Although this is not strictly a 'counter', it demonstratesaddThe ability of the filter to perform dynamic numerical processing in the template.
+Sometimes, we may need to perform some simple calculations based on existing data (such as the number of views of an article, the price of a product), and dynamically display the adjusted results.
+Although this is not strictly a 'counter', it does demonstrateaddThe filter's ability to perform dynamic numerical processing in the template.

-For example, you may want to display an 'Estimated Reading Time' on the article detail page, which is equal to the actual page views plus a fixed value:
+For example, you may wish to display a "estimated reading time" on the article detail page, which is equal to the actual page views plus a fixed value:

 {% archiveDetail archive with name="Views" %}